apache/arrow/r/PACKAGING.md

 - [ ] Pull request to modify
-  [the apache-arrow autobrew formula]( https://github.com/autobrew/homebrew-core/blob/high-sierra/Formula/apache-arrow.rb) to update the version, SHA, and any changes to dependencies and build steps that have changed in the [copy of the formula we have of that formula in the Arrow repo](https://github.com/apache/arrow/blob/master/dev/tasks/homebrew-formulae/autobrew/apache-arrow.rb)
+  [the apache-arrow autobrew formula]( https://github.com/autobrew/homebrew-core/blob/high-sierra/Formula/apache-arrow.rb) to update the release version, SHA256 checksum of the release source file, and any changes to dependencies and build steps that have changed in the
+  [copy of the formula we have of that formula in the Arrow repo](https://github.com/apache/arrow/blob/master/dev/tasks/homebrew-formulae/autobrew/apache-arrow.rb)
 - [ ] Pull request to modify
   [the apache-arrow-static autobrew formula]( https://github.com/autobrew/homebrew-core/blob/master/Formula/apache-arrow-static.rb)